metakirby5/codi.vim/ISSUE_TEMPLATE.md

 - Actual results
 - Exact steps to reproduce the issue, starting with the command used to open `vim`
+- If it's not too much trouble, a screencast (e.g. asciinema) of the issue

 ## Environment
 - Operating system